Voting by Absentee Ballot

 - Walk it into your municipal clerk’s office.

 - Mail it in.
-We recommend mailing your ballot in by February 2.
+We recommend mailing your ballot as soon as possible, certainly by March 30.

 - Be sure to leave sufficient time for your ballot to arrive.
 Your completed absentee ballot must be delivered no later than 8 p.m. on Election Day.
 You can also deliver your ballot in person to your polling place on Election Day.